 - The risk is low/similar to that of the general population, for patients with good underlying haemodynamics.

-- However, if patients have substantial residual obstruction across the right ventricular outflow tract (RVOT), severe pulmonary regurgitation, tricuspid regurgitation, and right and left ventricular dysfunction, the increased volume load of pregnancy may lead to right heart failure and arrhythmias.
+- However, if patients have substantial residual obstruction across the RVOT, severe pulmonary regurgitation, tricuspid regurgitation, and right and left ventricular dysfunction, the increased volume load of pregnancy may lead to right heart failure and arrhythmias.

 Vaginal delivery is the recommended mode of delivery for most women.